connectdotz/yarn-nohoist-examples/nohoist.md

 ```
 For those who don't need nohoist, the old workspaces format will continue to be supported.

 nohoist rules are just a collection of [glob patterns](https://github.com/isaacs/minimatch) used to match against the module path in its dependency tree.
-Module path is a virtual path of the dependency tree, not an actual file path, so no need to specify "node_modules".
+Module path is a virtual path of the dependency tree, not an actual file path, so no need to specify "node_modules" or "packages".

 ### illustration